 Final Thoughts About Women Traveling Solo in Europe

 If you can find friends to travel with then that’s great, but don’t let the lack of a travel buddy deter you from taking the trip you’ve always wanted to take.
 You just have to take a few precautions and you’ll be safe.
-If you’re still uneasy about traveling Europe alone but don’t have a travel partner you can use a tour company like Contiki Tours, Busabout and a few others that cater directly to younger travelers.
+If you’re still uneasy about traveling Europe alone and don’t have a travel partner, you can use a tour company like Contiki Tours, Busabout, and a few others that cater directly to younger travelers.